bilal-dsu/Guru-workflow/README.md

 provide enough details so that this work is reused by other researchers.

 #### Crossref Dump For EgoNet
-`Script 13` shows the fetching of CrossRef data for all DOI of Article Ego Network created in the previous step.
+`CrossrefDumpForEgoNet.py` shows the fetching of CrossRef data for all DOI of Article Ego Network created in the previous step.
 This way first we download all data and then process it to create the network.
 Depending on the size of the network and the number of Ego Network levels, as well as, internet speed this process can take from a few hours to days to complete.
 Once a local copy of data is